 2.3.
 Categories.
 The categories selected for an effect must accurately represent the content of the effect.
 Spark AR may change the categories if it feels the effect is better suited to other categories.

-Content, including all effects, names, icons, demo videos and all other material uploaded or submitted to Spark AR must follow the standards and policies below.
+Content - including all effects, names, icons, demo videos and all other material uploaded or submitted to Spark AR - must follow the standards and policies below.
 If you’re using a Page to publish effects, then that Page must also follow these policies.

 3.1.
 Facebook Community Standards.
 Content published to Facebook, Messenger or Portal must comply with our Community Standards, and all applicable laws, statutes, and regulations.